Nasar165/MCS_CORE_SYSTEM/README.md

 ### Contributing

 ### Versioning
 We use [SemVer](http://semver.org/) for versioning.
-Pleasea visit their website for more information to understand how different versions might affetc you.
+Please visit their website for more information to understand how different versions might affect you and your project.

 ### Authors